This piece originally appeared on the Nita Lake Lodge blog.

-Whistler in August means swapping out ski goggles for sunglasses, and snowboards for mountain bikes; but that’s not all.
-It also means this renowned mountain town will be flooded by Wanderlust Festival attendees—yogis with a desire to move, adventure, play and be immersed amidst Whistler’s wild landscapes.
+Whistler in the summer means swapping out ski goggles for sunglasses, and snowboards for mountain bikes; but that’s not all.
+Most years, mid-summer in Whistler means this renowned mountain town will be flooded by Wanderlust Festival attendees—yogis with a desire to move, adventure, play and be immersed amidst Whistler’s wild landscapes.

 Apart from both attracting nature-lovers, yoga and mountain biking seem like two distinct activities that wouldn’t dare cross paths.
 Though if you think mountain bikers wouldn’t benefit from time spent in Downward Facing Dog, think again.
 Yoga happens to be a superb way for handlebar-gripping athletes to avoid injury, while also increasing performance and enhancing overall experience.

 Regardless of a rider’s chosen route, mountain biking requires strength, stamina, balance and mobility, all of which yoga can provide.
 Even without a consistent yoga practice, sport-specific stretches and thoughtful movement patterns are an invaluable way to prevent injury.
 Yoga aptly addresses the three pillars of injury prevention—functional musculoskeletal strength, healthy bone density, and joint and fascial mobility—meaning the more minutes you clock on your mat, the more stoke you can find on the trail.

 Below are a series of yoga-based movements to help you tear it up on the hill, without wearing on your body.
 They are broken down into stretching exercises and strengthening exercises.
 Stretching is performed first, with the goal of mobilizing tissue prior to strengthening; this way we don’t reinforce a dysfunctional or restricted movement pattern.

 So grab your mat, limber up and enjoy one of the most scenic rides down.